analytiq-hub/sigagent.github.io/religion/the_diary_of_happiness.md

 This, then, is the Christian call: to transcend the impossible and conquer the heavens through faith and effort.
 To believe, as Sir Thomas More put it, in the paradox: *"I trust I make myself obscure."*
 Herein lies the ultimate mystery of faith: *"Lord, I believe; help Thou mine unbelief."*

+## Autumn 1966

+In Arthur Miller's play *After the Fall*, there is a line whose absolute and prophetic value has been confirmed and amplified over the years.
+These years have seen the rise of drugs, hallucinogens, LSD in particular, marijuana (*the pot*), mescaline, peyote, ololiuqui, and teonanacatl (I learned these from Gigi Tz., who copied a list from an American magazine), along with opiates, hashish, and heroin.
+All these substances, deified by Thomas Leary and his countless followers, have become mass commodities and widely consumed goods:
+*"But no pill can make us innocent."*

+Yes, pills may bring sleep, or more specifically drowsiness, or an escape into apathetic disconnection.
+But innocence, no. Only Christ can grant and preserve that, in His paradoxical way, as always: by giving us a sense of guilt.

+---

+### The Paradox of Christ: Life, Death, and Transformation

+Christ works paradoxically with sinners, with life, and with death.
+As Karl Barth explains: the grace of justification is our life, and the grace of sanctification is our death.
+This means that, in the act of justification, the Lord tells the dead (the sinner): *Live!* Then, after He has raised the sinner from death and called them to life, He tells the now-living: *Die!* The repentant sinner—the once-dead who has been called to life—must now die to worldly things.

+*"Under these two determinations, and no others, the Christian life must be lived."*

+Here lies the complete dialectic of *mors et vita*: first, He brings you to life; then, He calls you to die, so that you may truly live.

+Ah, if that is life, life is no easy thing—it is a kind of death.
+We often talk about life as if we understand it, yet perhaps we do not truly know what life is (just as we do not know what death is).
+Perhaps we grope through the stifling haze of a limbo, confused by a vague language.
+This is the state of the lukewarm.

+From Arthur Miller’s statement, it also becomes clear that happiness and peace cannot be created by ourselves, materially—they are given to us from above.
+Yet another proof of God’s existence.

+---

+### December 31, 1959

+I was not at all surprised when my father woke me up early on the morning of the 31st.
+I was perfectly calm, having slept soundly.
+I believed I had passed the danger, that on New Year's Eve there was no longer any risk.

+But why was my father waking me?
+He was worried about the bread.

+I glanced at the clock: five o'clock.
+I assured him there was plenty of time.

+"It’s not about the bread," he said.
+"You have something to do.
+At eight o’clock, you are summoned somewhere."

+He showed me a slip of paper.
+Yes, it was an invitation to appear at 8 a.m. on Ștefan Furtună Street—as a witness.

+I understood.
+But not entirely: why as a witness?
+Why hadn’t they come at night to take me, as they had with everyone else?

+I grimaced bitterly at my reflection in the bathroom mirror as I shaved.
+I wasn’t afraid so much as I felt mocked, tricked: at the very last moment, *snatched onto the train just as it departed.* What irony—someone was toying with me, leisurely, like a cat with a mouse.
+And that’s why the cat is devilish—it’s the only animal that mocks its prey before devouring it.

+I was fuming.
+The bitter, ironic smile of a pessimist who knows everything ends poorly stayed on my face even as I got ready.

+---

+#### My Father

+My father was a small man, rather plump, with a slightly crooked shoulder.
+He moved with difficulty.
+He had been an engineer and worked in the factory, not an office, until he was 79 years old, in 1956.
+At Scăeni, where he worked in his later years, the glassworkers would point up when I asked for him—he would be perched atop a furnace, just inches from the ceiling.

+"If an engineer cannot replace any of his workers and do their job at least as well as they can," he used to say, "then he’s lost."

+He had served in the war as an officer and was decorated.
+He had received citizenship through a special law voted by Parliament before 1914.
+But ultimately, who was he?
+An old Jewish man from Bucharest, a very small pensioner, with a few memories, a handful of friends, some medals hidden in a little box, and one son.

+We lived together in a single room.
+My entire life, I had caused him trouble. *"He’s not a bad boy,"* he would say, *"but he’s an old child."*

+---

+#### The Summons

+The summons had arrived on the afternoon of the 30th, while I was out.
+It was handed to my father, who had signed for it.
+But he hadn’t shown it to me when I returned late in the evening—he didn’t want to disturb my sleep.

+For the first time, I felt a faint, almost imperceptible inkling of something noble, a premonition of the magnanimity I would later encounter often in detention.
+For now, it was just a flicker, a slight tremor.
+But my father’s gesture—it could not have been easy for him to act as though nothing had happened—tied a knot of emotion in my throat.

+---

+#### Transformation and the General of the Resistance

+In prison, I heard stories—widely varying—about the film *General della Rovere*.

+It’s a product of Italian neo-realism and a tale of transformation with a touch of Pirandello.
+A petty thief from Rome, through a series of complex circumstances, ends up playing the role of a general who is the head of the Italian resistance.
+His physical resemblance helps him assume the role, which he gradually falls in love with, as well as the world of political prisoners, where sacrifice and honor are commonplace.

+Eventually, the former crook and conman, refusing to betray the real leader of the resistance, pays the price of his imposture with his life.
+The German officer who oversees the execution respects him.
+The fake general dies solemnly and with dignity, perhaps surpassing even the true General della Rovere in courage and grandeur.

+This story captivated me and left a profound impression.
+The Christian-Pirandellian transformation of the protagonist—a wretched thief turned noble hero—was deeply moving.

+---

+#### Christianity as Transformation

+Christianity is transmutation—not of chemical elements, but of humans.
+This is *metanoia*.

+This is Christ’s greatest miracle—not the multiplication of wine, fish, or bread; not the healing of the blind, the paralyzed, or the lepers; not even the resurrection of Jairus's daughter, the widow’s son, or Lazarus.
+These were signs for the weak in faith or acts of mercy.

+The true miracle is the transformation of the soul.
+This miracle can take someone as flawed as Peter, who denied Christ, and inspire him to request crucifixion upside down.
+This is the wonder of faith: the profound, paradoxical transformation that transcends human limitations and leads to eternal life.

 \[...\]